-10 Unusual (Need to Know) Tips About Losing Weight – WATCH!
+10 Unusual (Need to Know) Weight Loss Tips – WATCH!

 So, what really works?

-In this post, I’ll summarize and present in six parts.
+In this post, I’ll summarize and present 10 weight loss tips in six parts.
 These tips come from a BBC (British Broadcasting Corporation) TV program in which medical journalist Michael Mosley investigates the latest scientific breakthroughs in slimming.

-Here are the “10 things you need to know about losing weight”, followed by a summary of each video of the six-part program that’s no longer available on BBC:
+Without further adieu, here are the “10 weight loss tips you need to know about losing weight”, followed by a summary of each video that comprised Dr. Mosley’s six-part program that’s no longer available on BBC:

 1. Don’t skip meals.